boudjeys/it3038c-scripts/project3/README.md

 ## Acknowledgments
 This Tetris game is a simple implementation inspired by the classic Tetris game.
 It was created using Python and the Pygame library.
+- Special thanks to the [Pygame community](https://www.pygame.org/contribute.html) for their contributions to the Pygame library.
+- Thanks to [OpenAI](https://www.openai.com/) for providing resources and support.
+- Credits to the developers of Tetris for inspiring this project.

 ## Enjoy the Game!